r57zone/DualShock4-emulator/README.md

 1. Install [ViGEmBus](https://github.com/ViGEm/ViGEmBus/releases).
 2. Install Microsoft Visual C++ Redistributable 2017 or newer.
 3. Unpack and launch "DualShock4 emulator" (**Attention!** It is important to run DS4 emulator before starting PS Plus, if you are using an Xbox controller, so that PS Plus gives priority to the DualShock controller).
-4. Launch "PlayStation Plus" or other app.
+4. Launch "PlayStation Plus", "PS Remote Play", "xCloud", or another application.
+Read the FAQ to set up xCloud.
 5. If necessary, you can invert the axis, change the `InvertX` and `InvertY` parameters to `1` in the "Config.ini" configuration file.
 6. You can also check how the DualShock 4 controller emulation works in the [VSCView](https://github.com/Nielk1/VSCView/releases/) program.
 To emulate from the keyboard and mouse, you also need to change the `ActivateInAnyWindow` parameter to `1` and restart the program.